 To measure this pressure, doctors use a Sphygmomanometer which gives the blood pressure reading in millimeters of mercury (mm Hg) and consists of two numbers.

 - The upper or first number – measures the pressure in the arteries when the heart beats (systolic pressure).

 - The lower or second number – measure the pressure in the arteries between beats (diastolic pressure).

-Stage 1 Hypertension occurs when the systolic pressure ranges between 130 to 139 mm Hg or when the diastolic pressure ranges between 80 to 89 mm Hg.
+Stage 1 Hypertension occurs when the systolic pressure ranges from 130 to 139 mm Hg or when the diastolic pressure ranges from 80 to 89 mm Hg.

 Stage 2 Hypertension, a more severe kind, occurs when the systolic pressure ranges between 140 mm Hg or higher or when the diastolic pressure ranges between 90 mm Hg or higher.